Marmalade-NG/marmalade-ng/doc/source/how-to-marketplaces.rst

 Bidding
 ^^^^^^^
-When a buyer wants to bid for a token, the dApp has to call ref:`POLICY-AUCTION-SALE-GET-SALE` to check the conditions:
+When a buyer wants to bid for a token, the dApp has to call :ref:`POLICY-AUCTION-SALE-GET-SALE` to check the conditions:

 - current-price / start-price / increment
 - currency